VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 ### Run

-To run your Scala scripts without any setup enviromnet, just use `scala-cli` to run it:
+You can use `scala-cli` to run Scala scripts (no further setup is required):

 ```scala name:HelloScript.sc
 val sv = scala.util.Properties.versionNumberString